Hult International Business School: Academics

 Hult conducts business and market research out of its global research centers.

+As of 2026, Hult offers undergraduate programmes in Business Administration, Computer Science for Business, Entrepreneurship, and Psychology, Economics & Politics.
+A Master's programme can be studied in a number of areas, including International Business, Business Analytics & AI, Finance, Marketing, Marketing with Analytics, Marketing with Communications and Branding, or an Executive postgraduate programme.
+Additionally, a one-year Global Master of Business Administration programme is offered in Boston, Dubai or London.

+MBA students receive access to Coursera courses, micro-credentials and industry skills certificates alongside their degree.
+Hult also offers a part-time Doctorate in Business Administration and Organisational Change, delivered through a hybrid study program.

 Hult International Business School has an acceptance rate of 54%.
-It has over 19,000 alumni in over 156 countries.
+As of 2026, Hult has over 37,000 alumni in over 170 countries.
+The same year, Hult partnered with the AI software platform Lovable for the Computer Science for Business programme, incorporating the development of digital products into the coursework.

 The Carnegie Classification of Institutions of Higher Education classifies Hult as a More Selective Institution.

 Rankings

 Hult's Master of International Business program was ranked #17 in The Economists ranking of Masters in Management programs worldwide in 2019.

 In 2020, Hult's Ashridge Executive Education was ranked #16 in the Financial Times Executive Education Top 50 Schools list.

 In 2022, Hult's Executive MBA was ranked among the top 100 in the world in the QS International Trade Rankings.

 EY Tech MBA by Hult

 On 1 July 2020, Hult and Ernst & Young (EY) announced the EY Tech MBA by Hult, consisting of online learning, practical experiences, insight papers and a capstone project.
 This MBA is now offered by EY free to all its people, regardless of rank or location and can be done over any duration.
 The curriculum is updated every four months.